 EdSp in Educational, School, and Counseling Psychology with Emphasis in Counseling Psychology

 The program of study outlined for the degree must contain a minimum of 30 semester hours of approved graduate credit beyond the master’s degree.
 No more than 12 semester hours of non-degree seeking (NGS) course work may be used in a program.
 Evidence of proficiency in the areas of educational statistics and research methodology must be shown prior to the candidates’ taking the final comprehensive examination.
 This will normally be provided through satisfactory completion of ESC_PS 7170 Introduction to Applied Statistics and ESC_PS 8020 Overview of Research Methods or equivalent.
 If not completed as part of the master’s degree, the program must include a course in the behavioral, social, historical, or philosophic foundations of education.
 The program may consist entirely of courses in education or may be made up, in part, of courses from other disciplines selected to fit the candidate’s professional needs.
 A minimum of 15 semester hours of the program must be courses offered in the College of Education.
 A minimum of 15 semester hours of the program must also be courses numbered 8000 or above.
-To adhere to the concept of a planned program, at least eight semester hours of the program must be completed after the Program of Study has been filed with the Office of Graduate Studies.
+To adhere to the concept of a planned program, at least eight semester hours of the program must be completed after the Program of Study has been filed with the Graduate School.

 Sample Plan of Study